bjlittle/geovista/README.md

 ## Unreal Reels

-GeoVista is built on the shoulders of giants, namely [PyVista](https://docs.pyvista.org/version/stable/) and [VTK](https://vtk.org/documentation/), thus allowing it to leverage the power of the GPU.
+GeoVista is built on the shoulders of giants, namely [PyVista](https://docs.pyvista.org/version/stable/) and [VTK](https://vtk.org/documentation/), thus allowing it to easily leverage the power of the GPU.

 As a result, it offers a paradigm shift in rendering performance and interactive user experience, as demonstrated by this realtime, time-series animation of WAVEWATCH III® third-generation wave model (**WAVE**-height, **WAT**er depth